Chad of Mercia: Education

 The only major fact that Bede gives about Chad's early life is that he was a student of Aidan at the Celtic monastery at Lindisfarne.
-In fact, Bede attributes the general pattern of Chad's ministry to the example of Aidan and his own brother, Cedd, who was also a student of St. Aidan.
+In fact, Bede attributes the general pattern of Chad's ministry to the example of Aidan and his own brother, Cedd, who was also a student of St Aidan.

 Aidan was a disciple of Columba and was invited by King Oswald of Northumbria to come from Iona to establish a monastery.
 Aidan arrived in Northumbria in 635 and died in 651.
 Chad must have studied at Lindisfarne some time between these years.

 Travels in Ireland and dating of Chad's life

-A number of ecclesiastical settlements were established in 7th century Ireland to accommodate European monks, particularly Anglo-Saxon monks.
+A number of ecclesiastical settlements were established in 7th-century Ireland to accommodate European monks, particularly Anglo-Saxon monks.
 Around 668, Bishop Colman resigned his see at Lindisfarne and returned to Ireland.
-Less than three years later he erected an abbey in County Mayo exclusively for the English monks in Mayo, subsequently known as Maigh Eo na Saxain ("Mayo of the Saxons").
+Less than three years later he erected an abbey in County Mayo exclusively for the English monks in the village of Mayo, subsequently known as Maigh Eo na Saxain ("Mayo of the Saxons").

-Chad traveled to Ireland as a monk, before he was ordained a priest.
-One of his companions was Ecgberht of Ripon.
+Chad is thought to have completed his education in Ireland as a monk before he was ordained a priest, but Bede does not explicitly mention this.
+One of his companions in Ireland would have been Egbert of Ripon.
 Egbert was of the Anglian nobility, probably from Northumbria.
-Bede places them among an influx of English scholars who arrived in Ireland while Finan and Colmán were bishops at Lindisfarne.
+Bede places them among English scholars who arrived in Ireland while Finan and Colmán were bishops at Lindisfarne.
 This suggests that they left for Ireland some time after Aidan's death in 651.
 They went to Rath Melsigi, an Anglo-Saxon monastery in County Carlow, for further study.
 In the controversy over the keeping of Easter, Rath Melsigi accepted the Roman computation.

-In 664 the twenty-five year old Egbert barely survived a plague that had killed all his other companions.
-Chad had by then already left Ireland to help his brother Cedd establish the monastery of Laestingaeu in Yorkshire.
+In 664, the twenty-five year old Egbert barely survived a plague that had killed all his other companions.
+Chad had by then already left Ireland to help his brother Cedd establish the monastery of Lastingham or Laestingaeu in Yorkshire.

 The Benedictine rule was slowly spreading across Western Europe.
 Chad was trained in an entirely distinct monastic tradition that tended to look back to Martin of Tours as an exemplar.
 The Irish and early Anglo-Saxon monasticism experienced by Chad was peripatetic, stressed ascetic practices and had a strong focus on Biblical exegesis, which generated a profound eschatological consciousness.
 Egbert recalled later that he and Chad "followed the monastic life together very strictly – in prayers and continence, and in meditation on Holy Scripture".
 Some of the scholars quickly settled in Irish monasteries, while others wandered from one master to another in search of knowledge.
 Bede says that the Irish monks gladly taught them and fed them, and even let them use their valuable books, without charge.
-Since books were all produced by hand, with painstaking attention to detail, this was astonishingly generous.